Identification of Hip and Knee Joint Impedance During the Swing Phase of Walking: Discussion

 \subsection{Future directions}

-In the future, the device and analysis methods should be extended to address the above mentioned limitations.
-For this purpose, another actuator can be added attached to the shank to be able to apply perturbations to both lower and upper leg simultaneously.
+In the future, the device and analysis methods should be extended to address the aforementioned limitations.
+For this purpose, another push-pull rod just above the ankle can be added to excite the ankle joint more.
 Multi-input multi-output (MIMO) techniques could then also be used to determine joint impedance as well as inter-joint impedance, e.g. due to biarticular muscles \cite{Koopman2016}.
-Also applying position perturbations as in \cite{Ludvig2017} instead of force perturbations will be considered since they need a shorter time window to estimate joint stiffness.
+Also applying position perturbations as in \cite{Ludvig2017} instead of force perturbations could be considered since they need a shorter time window to estimate joint stiffness.

 Furthermore, our methodology could be extended to the stance phase.
 This results in additional requirements for the device and analysis methods.
 First, larger forces need to be applied during the stance phase to result in similar changes in joint angles, e.g. due to weight bearing and an expected larger joint stiffness in the stance phase \cite{Lee2016}.
 Second, perturbations during stance phase might have larger influences on the walking pattern, e.g. disturbing balance.
 To estimate the joint impedance during the stance phase, the RBD model needs to be adopted accordingly.